flashbots/mev-relay-js/README.md

 ## Authentication

-This relay requires all payloads are signed with an ethereum wallet.
+This relay requires that all payloads are signed with an ethereum wallet.

 The signature is calculated by taking the EIP-191 hash of the json body encoded as UTF-8 bytes.
-Example code in ethers.js:
+Here's an example using ethers.js:
 ```js
 wallet = ethers.Wallet.createRandom()
 wallet.signMessage(ethers.utils.id(body))